 The main 8th Army offensive across the Senio river got under way on 9 April, and by 12 April the assault units had advanced to consolidate across the Santerno river and allow the 78th Division to pass through towards the Reno river and the Argenta gap.
 This latter was a well defended strip of land some 2 miles (3.2 km) wide and 8 miles (13 km) deep between Lake Comacchio and the Lombardy marshes, in the area to the south of the town of Ferrara.

 On the night of 10/11 April, the V Corps launched 'Impact Plain' to widen and deepen its bridgehead in 'the Wedge': the 40th (Royal Marine) Commando advanced along the raised causeway bordering the lake while, from 56th Division, Brigadier W. H. Stratton’s 69th Brigade advanced on the commando’s left across the flooded margins of the lake with two battalions in LVTs.
 Brigadier J. Scott-Elliott’s 167th Brigade of the same division advanced from 'the Wedge' along the Reno river’s flood banks.
 The commando column met stiff resistance at the bridge to the north-east of Menate, and suffered heavy losses but was able to take the objective with the assistance of air support.
-The 42nd Jägerdivision seems to have totaly surprised by its opponents' amphibious capacity and seemed somewhat unnerved by the LVTs emerging from the water, so that by the arrival of daylight on 12 April all three columns had advanced some 4 miles (6.4 km), linking in the area of Menate and Longastrino.
+The 42nd Jägerdivision seems to have been taken in total surprise by its opponents' amphibious capacity and seemed somewhat unnerved by the LVTs emerging from the water, so that by the arrival of daylight on 12 April all three columns had advanced some 4 miles (6.4 km), linking in the area of Menate and Longastrino.
 The 169th Brigade then pushed forward on the road toward Filo and the 167th Brigade continued up the Reno river, rolling up the German defences as far as the confluence with the Santerno river to link with Generale di Brigata Clemente Primieri’s Gruppo di combattimento 'Cremona', which had advanced from the south.

 Reacting to the Allied attack, von Vietinghoff-Scheel ordered the 29th Panzergrenadierdivision south to reinforce the German forces in the Argenta gap.
-Its 15th Panzergrenadierregiment arrived to reinforce the 42nd Jägerdivision on 12 April, but the rest of the division had been north of the Po river and, delayed by air damage and fuel shortages, did not arrive until two days later.
+This division’s 15th Panzergrenadierregiment arrived to reinforce the 42nd Jägerdivision on 12 April, but the rest of the division had been north of the Po river and, delayed by air damage and fuel shortages, did not arrive until two days later.

 Early on 13 April Brigadier T. P. D. Scott’s 38th Brigade, of the 78th Division, attacked to the north from the bridgehead of Major General D. Russell’s Indian 8th Division across the Santerno river with the task of seizing a bridgehead across the Reno river at Bastia, in the mouth of the Argenta gap.
 Meanwhile, to the brigade’s right, Whitfield’s 56th Division launched the second phase of its operation, 'Impact Royal'.
 This involved No. 9 Commando of Brigadier R. Tod’s 2nd Commando Brigade and Brigadier M. D. Erskine’s 24th Guards Brigade advancing up the flooded margins of Lake Comacchio in LVTs to concentrate near Chiesa del Bando, 6 miles (9.7 km) to the north-west of Menate and then to develop a threat to Argenta, which lay some 3 miles (4.8 km) to the south-west of this objective.
 A foothold was established on the Fossa Marina, a canal running roughly east/west from Argenta to the lake and 1 mile (1.6 km) short of the objective, but then the newly arrived 15th Panzergrenadierregiment blocked further progress and an attempt to take the bridge across the Fossa on 14 April was beaten back.